 The Accredited Register of Foot Health Practitioners is protected by copyright ©.
 The Copyright owner is the Alliance of Private Sector Practitioners.
 You must not make any alterations or additions to the material produced by the Accredited Register, or sell it, or misappropriate it.
 Appropriate acknowledgement of the copyright owner is required if material is re-published in any format.

-It is a condition of Alliance membership that all Alliance members that are not HCPC registered must be registered upon the Accredited Register.
-Register Membership fees are £35 per annum for Alliance members and this cost is embedded within the Alliance membership fee.
+It is a condition of Alliance membership that all Alliance members that are not HCPC registered must be listed upon the Accredited Register of Foot Health Practitioners.
+Register Membership fees are embedded within the Alliance membership fee.